timoa/cdkit.ansible/README.md

 inventory      = /opt/ansible/hosts
 ```

-> If you don't fork this GIT repository and make any changes on the `hosts` file, these changes will be replace by a new version next time you update the project with the `git pull` command in the `/opt/ansible` folder!
+> If you don't fork this GIT repository and make any changes on the `hosts` file, these changes will be replace by a newer version the next time you update the project with the `git pull` command in the `/opt/ansible` folder!

 #### Test the connectivity to your hosts